SDA-SE/sda-dropwizard-commons/sda-commons-server-hibernate/README.md

 The [`HibernateBundle`](./src/main/java/org/sdase/commons/server/hibernate/HibernateBundle.java) should be added as field in the application class instead of being anonymously added in the initialize method like other bundles of this library.
-Implementations need to refer to the instance to get access to the `SessionFactory`. _Note that there may be some differences when using Weld as CDI implementation.
-Extending documentation for this scenario will be added when Weld joins this library.
-This task is addressed in [SEBP-490](https://sda-se.atlassian.net/browse/SEBP-490)._
+Implementations need to refer to the instance to get access to the `SessionFactory`.

 The Dropwizard applications config class needs to provide a `DataSourceFactory`.